swihart/aaroseplot/README.md

     be on the right hand side and opposite of West, etc).
-Karl Broman also suggests not including zero, so if only height and not including zero were displayed, one possibility would be a pointrange on a polar coordinate axis (below).
+Karl Broman also suggests not including zero, so if only height and not including zero were displayed, one possibility would be a pointrange on a polar coordinate axis (below, along with errorbar and linerange [which includes zero]).
 Is this an improvement in this context?
 Let me know and thanks for writing.

 ## A pointrange presentation (with fake range):
 ```r